Romulo-Moraes/Assembly-Toolkit/8. Functions/README.md

 Every time that you call a function, the address of the next instruction in the current context is pushed into the stack, and your CPU is ordered to start executing the instructions that exist in the body of that function.
 When the job is done, a new opcode called RET is used to pop the address previously pushed into the stack, to send this to the CPU, allowing it to start again from where it stopped.
 This is the base concept of a function in computing.

 ## 8.2 Stack frame
 A stack frame is a block of memory, starting from the return address and delimited by the RSP, that is useful to declare local variables and store any kind of data.
-By default, the size of the stack frame is 0, and is job of the programmer allocate memory in this frame to use, avoiding segmentations faults or another kind of exception.
+By default, the size of the stack frame is 0, and is job of the programmer allocate memory inside this frame to use, avoiding segmentations faults or another kind of exception.

 ## 8.3 Functions arguments
 Functions arguments are important when we wan't make a dynamic function, and rarely we face with a function that just doesn't receive any argument.
 Here in low-level, there're two ways of pass arguments to functions, the first is passing the values or even the address to values through registers, with a easy access inside the scope of the function, and the second is passing through the stack, pushing values and fetch them inside the function.
 The two ways will be shown to you soon.